How to end the dinner time battle!

 Some foods such as green vegetables have a more distinctive taste and are sometimes difficult for children to eat.
 Mixing green vegetables with other sweeter vegetables like carrots, can be a good way to get them to try and ultimately get familiar with the taste.
 There are many ideas and recipes to be found on the internet.

-Never use blackmail at dinner time
+Try not to use blackmail at dinner time

 It can be tempting, but never use blackmail with food; "If you don’t eat vegetables, you won’t have dessert."
 Blackmail reinforces the rejection of the food and attraction for the sweet-reward.
 Never try to feed the child by promising a reward or by threatening a punishment.
 This can be very difficult, but is better for the long run.
 Dinner time can be very tiring for parents, but don't give up.